matthewblain/crosstowntrail-web/cue-sheets/roundabout-clockwise.md

 * Continue on Amador through two right-angled turns to Heron’s Head Park, at intersection of Amador, Jennings, and Cargo.
 * Section 1 ends at Heron's Head Park (**Restrooms**).

+* Transit note: Muni 19 and 44 stop at Evans and Keith.
+From Heron's Head Park, continue south one block on Jennings, turn right on Evans and walk one block.
+Bus stop is noted by yellow paint on no parking sign.

 <div style="page-break-after: always;"></div>